AishwaryaKshirsagar/AishwaryaKshirsagar/README.md

  -->

 - 🔭 I’m currently pursuing a Masters in Visual Computing at Saarland University, Germany.
-- 🌱 My interests are 3D Computer Vision and Generative AI.
+- ⚡ My interests are 3D Computer Vision and Generative AI.

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aishwarya-kshirsagar-9b57471a0/)
 <!-- - [Linkedin](https://www.linkedin.com/in/aishwarya-kshirsagar-9b57471a0/)   -->
-- ⚡ Interested in Computer Vision and Deep Learning

 #### Don't forget to explore the Repositories!
 <!-- <img src="https://media.giphy.com/media/4lAPonbnpnN04/giphy.gif" width="700" height ="300">